Los Angeles Restraining Order Attorney

 Perhaps you believe the restraining order is simply untrue, therefore invalid, so you decide to ignore it.
 No matter how untrue the allegations against you, absolutely do not ignore it.

-Speak to a Los Angeles criminal defense attorney immediately in order to understand your options and avoid being charged with violating a restraining order.
+Speak to a Los Angeles restraining order attorney immediately in order to understand your options and avoid being charged with violating a restraining order.

 You may have other questions associated with the restraining order against you, or you may want to file a restraining order against another person.
 Whatever your situation, contact The Rodriguez Law Group.